-ORCID (Open Researcher & Contributor ID) is a non-profit registry of permanent researcher identifiers.
-Most scholars have run into trouble at one time or another when searching for articles by an author with a common name, who published under different variants of their name (including in other languages), or who changed their name.
+ORCID (Open Researcher & Contributor ID) is a non-profit registry of permanent researcher identifiers and their research products.
+Most scholars have run into issues with name ambiguity at one time or another, whether searching for articles by an author with a common name, authors who published under different variants of their name (including in other languages), or who changed their name.
 Sometimes even subtle changes, like whether you include a middle initial, can impact the ease with which scholars can find your work.
-ORCID aims to solve the name ambiguity problem by providing researchers with a unique ID (like a social security number for your scholarship).
+ORCID aims to solve this problem by providing researchers with a unique ID (like a social security number for your scholarship).

 ORCID's services are publisher-neutral and intended for scholars in any discipline, type of organization, or geographic location.
 You can include many forms of scholarship, from multimedia projects to patents to translations.